 The number of Americans age 65 and over will nearly double to 98 million by 2060.
 And the number of Americans age 85 and older will more than double from 6.4 million in 2016 to 14.6 million by 2040, according to federal data.

-Senior living industry researchers estimate that industry needs to attract 1.2 million employees over the next ten years in order to help care for the country’s aging population.
+Senior living industry researchers estimate that the industry needs to attract more than 1.2 million employees over the next ten years in order to help care for the country’s aging population.
 Of these recruits approximately 350,000 will be new positions and another 900,000 will be needed to replace retiring professionals.

 “Unlike their counterparts in the wider hospitality world, senior living communities are entrusted with meeting a range of needs related to older adults’ health and wellbeing,” said Maria Henke, senior associate dean of the USC Leonard Davis School.
 “This program will give senior living leaders a greater understanding of the unique needs of older adults, along with the tools to bring improvements to their lives and to the industry as a whole.”